-A Memorandum of Agreement (MOA) is required for all internal loan requests over $1.0 million.
-This document will include a high level summary of the business plan, the terms of the loan (including loan repayment guarantees), and any other pertinent information relative to the project financing.
+A Memorandum of Agreement (MOA) is required for all loan requests.
+Loans over two years in duration must be at least $750,000.
+Loans less than two years in duration should be for at least $250,000.
+This MOA will include a high level summary of the business plan, the terms of the loan (including loan repayment guarantees), and any other pertinent information relative to the project financing.
 The MOA will be executed by senior executives of both the Campus and University Administration.

 B. Internal Loan Application Requests

-Internal loan requests should be directed to the Office of the Treasurer and should be approved by the Campus Vice Chancellor/Vice Provost for Administration and Finance before submission.
-Formal requests will include the Loan Application (see Related Forms section above) and Loan Agreement.
+Loan requests should be directed to the Office of the Treasurer and should be approved by the Campus Vice Chancellor/Vice Provost for Administration and Finance before submission.
+Formal requests will include the Loan Application (see Forms below) and Loan Agreement.

 C. Maximum Amount Eligible for Internal Loans

 The total amount of internal loans outstanding at any time shall not exceed 5% - 7% of the trailing twelve-month average balance of the University’s operating fund investment pool.
-Any variance from this guideline requires approval of the Senior Vice President and Chief Financial Officer (SVPCFO).
+Any variance from this guideline requires approval of the Treasurer.

 D. Individual Loan Amount